HISMalawi/EMC-Releases/README.md

     // the rest of the error log
     ```

-    As a workout around to this run the `npm install` command with the `--legacy-peer-deps` flag.
+    As a work around to this run the `npm install` command with the `--legacy-peer-deps` flag.

     ```bash
     npm install --legacy-peer-deps